vin0010/SystemDesign/Concepts.md

   - Conflict resolution
 - Cache
   - Requires careful benchmarking and cost analysis

+- Elastic
+  - Conveniently, Elasticsearch has built-in caching capabilities that can be leveraged to store results of frequent queries.
+This reduces the query processing load on the search engine itself.
+The node query cache in Elasticsearch is an LRU cache shared by all shards on a node, caching results of queries used in the filter.
+Additionally, Elasticsearch's shard-level request cache is used for caching search responses consisting of aggregation.
+This can be used for adaptive caching strategies, where the system learns and caches results of the most frequently executed queries over time.

 ## Organize
 - Content Delivery Network (CDN): https://lnkd.in/gjJrEJeH
 - Caching: https://lnkd.in/gC9piQbJ